Pakkhi Hegde: Career

-Pakkhi Hegde a Tuluva from Mangalore, started her acting career with a lead role in a daily soap on Doordarshan named Main Banungi Miss India.
+Pakkhi Hegde a Tuluva from Mangalore, started her acting career with a lead role in a daily serial, Main Banoongi Miss India on DD National.

 She then worked with Manoj Tiwari in Bhaiya Hamar Dayavaan, Paramveer Parsuram and Ganga Jamuna Saraswati, and with Pawan Singh in Pyar Mohabbat Zindabaad and Devar Bhabhi.

 Hegde worked with Bollywood actor Amitabh Bachchan in the film Ganga Devi.
 She played the female protagonist in the Marathi film Sat Na Gat, with Sayaji Shinde and Mahesh Manjrekar.
 She has also done a Tulu film, Bangarda Kural.

+Personal life

-She has two daughters Aashna Hedge and Khushi Hegde, and lives in Mumbai with her family.
+Hegde has two cute daughters, Aashna Hedge and Khushi Hegde, and lives in Mumbai with her family.